Academy performance data

 Schools and academies are also judged on how much the year group as a whole has achieved.
 These performance measures are used by the government to create school league tables.
 Provisional results are available in August, whilst the final results are published the following January.

-You can view data about the academy and compare with other schools on the government website.
+You can view data about the academy and compare with other schools at www.compare-school-performance.service.gov.uk.
 You will see that the schools and academies are judged on a number of different measures.

 Our final results from summer 2017 are as follows: